SNC-Lavalin affair: Wilson-Raybould resignation

-Hearings
+Parliamentary hearings

 During an emergency meeting on 13 February 2019, the Liberal-dominated Justice Committee of the House of Commons voted down opposition parties' bids to hear from the former attorney general and key members of the Prime Minister's Office, stating that the role of the committee is "not an investigative body".
 Instead, it was proposed to study some of the legal issues at the heart of the matter, such as the Shawcross doctrine and deferred prosecution agreements.
 As a result, only current Justice Minister David Lametti, Deputy Justice Minister Nathalie Drouin, and Privy Council Clerk Michael Wernick were originally invited to testify.

 The Senate of Canada debated a 28 February motion to launch its own study into the affair, but it was not endorsed by the majority of Senators.

 Hearing on 21 February 2019

 In response to the claims, the Justice Committee held a series of three public hearings on the alleged interference.
 Wernick, the Clerk of the Privy Council, appeared before the committee.
 He disputed the allegations of undue pressure on Wilson-Raybould and stated that The Globe and Mail article contained errors and unfounded speculation.